NikkelM/JSON-to-Notion/README.md

-# JSON to CSV
+# Advanced JSON to CSV

 Cherrypick properties from you JSON file that should be converted to CSV, optionally providing additional default values.